 It has historic sites that preserve the fascinating small beginnings of the town.
 This takes you back to the old ages and gives you first-hand experience of how the earlier generations used to live here.

-If you love animals, Owattona still got you covered.
+If you love animals, Owatonna still has you covered.
 The Reptile and Amphibian Discovery Zoo is the perfect premier reptile destination.
-The zoo hosts animals such as snakes, crocodiles, turtles, and a vast array of amphibians.
+The zoo hosts snakes, crocodiles, turtles, and many amphibians.

 The park is also an incredible spot for surprise birthdays.
 If your kid is an animal lover, organize a unique birthday experience that she/he will live to remember.